-- How to fix sensitive teeth
+- How to diagnose sensitive teeth

-- How you can prevent teeth sensitivity
+- How to prevent teeth sensitivity

 - Mouthwash and toothpaste for sensitive teeth